CHARLES KIEFEL AM

 Non-Executive Director

-Arthur is a Partner and Chairman of The Asia Group (TAG) and was Australia’s Ambassador to the United States of America from 2020 - 2023.
+Arthur is former Chairman of The Asia Group (TAG) and was Australia’s Ambassador to the United States of America from 2020 - 2023.
 He is also a member of the Advisory Board of the Quad Investors Network.
 Arthur was previously Australia’s Minister for Industry, Innovation and Science and Senator for New South Wales in the Australian Parliament from 2011 to 2019.
 During his parliamentary career, he also held other key roles in and outside Cabinet, including Cabinet Secretary and Assistant Treasurer.
 On the election of the Hon.
 John Howard AC as Prime Minister of Australia in 1996, Arthur was appointed the Prime Minister’s Senior Economic Adviser and in 1997, the Prime Minister’s Chief of Staff, a position he held for nine years.

 In 2006, he left government to work with Goldman Sachs JB Were, followed by the National Australia Bank and various corporate appointments.
 In 2008, Arthur was appointed an Officer of the Order of Australia for his service to politics through the executive function of government, to the development of economic policy and reform, and to the Greek community.
 In 2019, Arthur was made a Distinguished Fellow of the Australia & New Zealand School of Government in recognition of his promotion of public sector leadership.
+In June 2025, Arthur was appointed Deputy Chairman of the Australian Advisory Board on Competitiveness.

 Over a career spanning four decades, Arthur dedicated his professional life to the advancement of Australia and its people.
-A full biography is available at: https://theasiagroup.com/talent/the-hon-arthur-sinodinos-ao/

 PHILLIP (PHIL) SCANLAN AM